RokasGiedrys/astronaut-portfolio/README.md

-# This project is the source code for my playground with React Create App.
+# Astronaut Portfolio React App

+This is a project is a sandbox for me on which I do not avoid to commit changes.
+For this reason, there is loads of commits for almost every change.

 ## Built with
 - React - The web framework used